My (short) minimalism story.

 It all starts with you and what you want or don't want, in my particular case.

-You realize your current way of being isn't enough to take to the next level of your life.
+You realize your current way of being isn't enough to take you to the next level of your life.
 Wanting more starts with less.

 You can achieve anything you want by getting rid of the things that are not helping you achieve your goals.
 Minimalism can help you meet and exceed your dreams and goals.